chrisjsherm/stripe-api-client-typescript/README.md

 via Docker containers.
 To run the UI, clone the [repo](https://github.com/chrisjsherm/ng-med-spa) and follow its README.

-1. Open a terminal and run: `docker compose up`
+1. Open a terminal and run: `docker compose --profile debug --profile inspect_db up`
 2. Open a terminal and run: `npm start`
 3. Open a terminal and run (skip if done recently): `stripe login`
 4. After logging in, run: